danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 ROI = Critic Scores + Runtime + Widest Release + Genre + MPAA Rating + Distributor

 As we will see in our results, not all of these variables are meaningful and are subsequently dropped from the model by variable selection techniques.
-For example, there is absolutely no correlation between Runtime and ROI, as expected.
+For example, there is absolutely no correlation between Runtime and ROI, as expected, and thus the variable should not be included in the final model.

 ### Results

 Using Stepwise variable selection, the following features remain in the model:

-Worldwide_ROI_LOG = Widest_Release_T + Horror + Thriller + Columbia
+ROI = Widest Release + Horror + Thriller + Columbia

 Horror and Thriller are variables derived from the Genre category and Columbia from the Distributor category.

 This model achieved an Adjusted R^2 : 0.31.
 All variables in the model are statistically significant at a significance level of 0.03.

-Visually, here are the associations between ROI and the variables in the model:
+Visually, here are the relationships between ROI and the variables in the model:

+As the ROI increases, there is a strong positive correlation with the size of the widest release for a movie.
+Similarly, Horror movies tend to be correlated with a greater ROI.
+Although not too many data points exist, the two thriller movies in the model were associated with relatively low ROIs, thus their negative contribution in the model.
+In contrast, the two movies that were distributed by Columbia performed very well and thus the Columbia indicator contributes to the model positively.
 ![Associations]({{https://github.com/danrgonzalez/danrgonzalez.github.io}}/images/Screen Shot 2016-05-10 at 3.36.18 PM.png)

-Model Summary:
+Model Summary Statistics:

 ![Model Statistics]({{https://github.com/danrgonzalez/danrgonzalez.github.io}}/images/Screen Shot 2016-05-10 at 3.37.20 PM.png)